Why

 How long will it take for my nails to return to normal after removing the gels?

-Shellac leaves your nails in the same condition they were in when you came in, "normal", only they will be a little longer because of the added strength given while wearing the product.
-But remember, once the product is off, the strength is gone.
 While wearing Brisa, if your natural nails were filed properly and if you've been maintaining your gel nails with regular visits to the salon, your nails will be in good condition.
 Most people who wear Brisa, do so because they are hard on their weak flimsy nails and need extra strength to achieve any length.
 Usually they intend to wear them indefinitely.
 If for some reason, Brisa needs to be removed, it will need to be filed off, it's not a soak off product.
-We'll recommend wearing Shellac for a few weeks after filing Brisa off.
+We'll recommend wearing Shellac for a few weeks after filing Brisa off. (back to top)

 I heard that gel nail lamps emit dangerous UV waves